-Act quickly.
-If you have help aboard, use it.
-Have someone turn the boat so the fire is downwind and proceed ahead as slowly as possible to maintain steerage.
-This will buy you time as the fire can't fight its way upwind easily.
-And have the helmsman call the USCG on VHF-16.

-Get the "rescue starts now" clock going.
-While reaching for the fire extinguishers, yell, "Everybody into life jackets!"
-If you do have to abandon ship, you are prepared.
+- 1. Act quickly.
+If you have help aboard, use it. - Have someone turn the boat so the fire is downwind and proceed ahead as slowly as possible to maintain steerage.
+This will buy you time as the fire can't fight its way upwind easily. - Have the helmsman call the USCG on VHF-16.
+Get the "rescue starts now" clock going NOW. - 4.
+While reaching for the fire extinguishers, - yell "Everybody into life-jackets!"
+If you do have to abandon ship, you'll be prepared.
 Aim the fire extinguisher at the base of the flame, not the flames themselves.
-You are seeking to smother the source of the fire, not the flames, per se.
+You are seeking to smother the source of the fire, not the flames per se. - 6.
 Move the fire extinguisher back and forth across the source of the flame to spread the coverage.
-If the fire has a source such a flowing charge or liquid, and you can get to a shut-off valve, shut it off and starve the fire.
+If the fire has a source such a flowing charge or liquid and you can get to a shut-off valve, shut it off and starve the fire.

-And be sure to call the US Coast Guard ASAP.
-Get the rescue-starts-now clock going as soon as possible.
+Remember, call the Coast Guard asap.
 They won't get there in time to stop the fire - but they will task someone or something to get there in time to fish you out of the water if you have to abandon ship.